survivejs/react-book/manuscript/05_react_and_flux.md

 }
 ```

 Integrating `AltContainer` actually grew our component a little bit.
 It also tied this component to Alt.
-If you wanted something forward-looking, you could consider pushing it into component of your own.
-That facade would hide Alt effectively and allow you to replace it with something else later on.
+If you wanted something forward-looking, you could push it into a component of your own.
+That facade would hide Alt and allow you to replace it with something else later on.

 ## Relay?

 Facebook's [Relay](https://facebook.github.io/react/blog/2015/02/20/introducing-relay-and-graphql.html) is an interesting alternative to Flux.
-It improves especially on the data fetching department and allows you to push data requirements to the View level.
+It improves especially on the data fetching department.
+It allows you to push data requirements to the View level.

 Given it's still untested technology we won't be covering it in this book yet.
-Relay comes with its special requirements of its own (GraphQL compatible API) and only time will tell how it gets adopted.
+Relay comes with its special requirements of its own (GraphQL compatible API).
+Only time will tell how it gets adopted.

 ## Conclusion

 In this chapter you saw how to port our simple application to use Flux architecture.
 In the process we learned about basic concepts of Flux.
 We also learned to extract logic into decorators.
-Now we are ready to start adding more functionality to our application with less frustration.
+Now we are ready to start adding more functionality to our application.